silentorb/marloth-story/books/fairytale/part5.md

 "He's almost finished.
 He should be here shortly."

 Fugue looked up from his cooking in shock.
 "He's training without me?
-Drat!
 Why didn't he tell me!
 I've been needing to work on my game!"
 He kicked one of the toves in frustration.
 "All this lack of adventuring is making me lazy!"